 Most schools spend most of their time and effort to attract prospective parents.
 They will make sure that their website accurately reflects their customer personas.
-They will pour over the number of visitors to their website and craft ads to drive to drive more quality traffic.
-They will ensure that their tour process is strong with a well scripted message.
+They will pour over the number of visitors to their website and craft ads to drive more quality traffic.
+They will ensure that their tour process is strong with a well-scripted message.

 If your school employs an effective post-engagement strategy as outlined here, I guarantee you will move ahead of the competition and secure more students.